 Find out more about additional opportunities on our Co-Curricular Drama page.

 Key Stage 3

-Drama lessons in Years 7-9 offer pupils the opportunity to express themselves creatively on stage with the aim of developing their performance technique.
-A variety of theatre styles and genres are explored to enable pupils to discover their strengths.
-Each year, Lower School pupils work towards an annual performance in the Spring Term, while all pupils are welcome to participate in the large senior productions.
+Drama lessons in Years 7-9 offer pupils the opportunity to express themselves creatively on stage with the aim of developing their performance technique, as well as developing a strong theoretical knowledge of performance styles and texts.
+A variety of theatrical periods and genres are explored to enable pupils to discover their strengths and build the skills they need for success at GCSE.

 The course will consist of a practical element, which will take the form of both a devised and scripted performance, requiring pupils to work closely as a team to produce an innovative piece of theatre.
 The written element of the course will require pupils to study a published play from a director's perspective, as well as reviewing live productions in the form of an analytical theatre review.

 Some pupils have progressed into some of the most prestigious acting schools in the UK, and some are working in various plays around the country.
-This is an excellent opportunity to prove to universities or future employers that they are accomplished public performers.
+But this course also enables all pupils to develop a wide range of transferable skills.
+Critical thinking, analytical thinking, research skills, time management, public speaking, communication skills.
+Completing a Drama and Theatre A Level is an excellent opportunity to prove to universities or future employers that they are accomplished public performers and collaborative workers.